Skip to main content

 Assessing by Multiple Choice Questions

-Multiple choice question tests (MCQ tests) can be useful for formative assessment and to stimulate students' active and self-managed learning.
-They improve students' learning performance and their perceptions of the quality of their learning experience (see Velan et al., 2008).
+Multiple choice question (MCQ) tests can be useful for formative assessment and to stimulate students' active and self-managed learning.
+They improve students' learning performance and their perceptions of the quality of their learning experience (Velan et al., 2008).
+When using MCQ tests for formative learning, you might still want to assign a small weight to them in the overall assessment plan for the course, to indicate to students that their grasp of the material tested is important.

-MCQ tests are strongly associated with assessing lower order cognition such as the recall of discrete facts.
+MCQ tests are strongly associated with assessing lower-order cognition such as the recall of discrete facts.
 Because of this, assessors have questioned their use in higher education.
-You can design MCQ tests to assess higher order cognition (such as synthesis, creative thinking and problem solving), but you must draft questions with considerable skill if such tests are to be valid and reliable.
-This takes time and entails significant subjective judgment.
+It is possible to design MCQ tests to assess higher-order cognition (such as synthesis, creative thinking and problem-solving), but questions must be drafted with considerable skill if such tests are to be valid and reliable.
+This takes time and entails significant subjective judgement.

 When to use

-• assess lower order cognition such as the recall of discrete facts
+• assess lower-order cognition such as the recall of discrete facts, particularly if they will be essential to higher-order learning later in the course

 • provide students with an accessible way to review course material, check that they understand key concepts and obtain timely feedback to help them manage their own learning

-• test students' broad knowledge of the curriculum and learning objectives, rather than use more intensive methods such as extended writing.
+• test students' broad knowledge of the curriculum and learning outcomes.

-Where the learning outcomes to be assessed are at a high cognitive level, it becomes all the more challenging and resource-intensive to design suitable MCQ tests.
-The closed-ended nature of MCQ tests makes them particularly inappropriate for assessing originality and creativity in thinking.
+It should be noted that the closed-ended nature of MCQ tests makes them particularly inappropriate for assessing originality and creativity in thinking.

 Benefits